aazibch/readstracker/README.md

 ReadsTracker is a social networking application for book-men and -women.
 It allows you to:

-* View what your friends are reading and how they rate the books they've read.
+-   View what your friends are reading and how they rate the books they've read.

-* Comment on book reviews.
+-   Comment on book reviews.

-* Chat about books (or anything really!) in real-time.
+-   Chat about books (or anything really!) in real-time.

-* Discover and befriend like-minded readers.
+-   Discover and befriend like-minded readers.

+## Demo

+Demo can be accessed at https://readstracker.up.railway.app/

 ## Running the Application